 There’s also the fact that, over the years, they have been bred to be aggressive, especially back in the days when pitting two betta against one another for sport was common.
 While few breeders breed for aggression today, there may be vestiges of these aggressive traits still lurking in their genome.

 You might also be interested in:

 Is it Ever Safe to House More Than One Betta Together?

 Named after “The Bettah” – an ancient clan of warriors – you can be certain that betta fish are avid fighters.

-Some people believe that female betta are less aggressive and are fine to keep together.
+Some people believe that females are less aggressive and are fine to keep together.
 However, we wouldn’t recommend it.

-As for keeping a male betta with a female betta, never attempt this unless the pair are both ready to breed.
+As for keeping a male with a female, never attempt this unless the pair are both ready to breed.
 Just be sure to remove the female directly after spawning.
 Even then, there can be injuries and even deaths, so make sure you carefully supervise the pair.

 Betta aren’t nearly as aggressive with other types of fish as they are with each other and, in fact, can live quite happily in community tanks if you carefully choose the species they live with.